Software Alternatives, Accelerators & Startups

 • Experience Continuous Integration with Jenkins | Ansible | Artifactory | SonarQube | PHP

 Artifactory is a product by JFrog that serves as a binary repository manager.
 The binary repository is a natural extension to the source code repository, in that the outcome of your build process is stored.
-It can be used for certain other automation, but we will it strictly to manage our build artifacts. - Source: dev.to / 2 months ago
+It can be used for certain other automation, but we will it strictly to manage our build artifacts. - Source: dev.to / over 2 years ago

 • The Strong Frog Practice: Make DevSecOps Part of Cloud-Based Development